-WBC heavyweight champion Tyson Fury has officially declared his intentions to move on from Deontay Wilder despite a contract in place for a trilogy.
+WBC heavyweight champion Tyson Fury has declared his intentions to move on from Deontay Wilder despite a contract for a trilogy.

 Stories broke last week, revealing Fury’s intentions but were quickly dismissed by Wilder’s team.
 It came after claims a contract to sign the third fight deal expired.